amchugh/connect-4/README.md

 connect-4
 ```

 Use arrow keys to select a column, press Enter to drop your piece.
-You play as Red, AI plays as Blue.
+You play as Red, AI plays as Yellow.

 ### AI Simulation Mode
 ```bash